Highlights

 You’re definitely not a novice rider, you’re fit, you ride regularly at weekends, sometimes staying on the bike for much of the day, you love your bike!
 You also enjoy a challenge and if you haven’t already done so you’re keen to attempt a semi-serious to serious mountain pass or two.
 You’re as comfortable with the prospect of descending from the top of a col as you are with the idea of climbing it and you’re confident that you have the skills to do so safely.
 You’re not necessarily a “racer” but you can crank up the pace a little when it’s necessary and you don’t mind forgoing a coffee stop if the schedule demands it occasionally.
 You probably own and use clipless pedals.
 You have good control of your bike and can take a drink from a water bottle without having to unclip and put your feet on the ground.
 Whilst you find a full day in the saddle fulfilling you’re not obsessed and as much as you are looking forward to the riding on your holiday, you’re also looking forward to a little local culture and cuisine.
 Grade 3 would be a good option for you.

 Really enjoyed the different types of accommodation each night on this trip from Lograno to the monastery, country hotel, Michelin type hotel.
-All contributed to the enjoyment of the trip.
 The food and wine could not be faulted!
-The lunches were fantastic as ever and the team put in a lot of effort into looking after us.

 Dates & Prices